caelia/civet/README.md

 #### cvt:if

 The basic conditional structure.
-If the test specified by the `test` attribute returns true, all content of the `if` element is written to the output; otherwise it is ommitted.
-May contain an optional `else` element.
+If the test specified by the `test` attribute returns true, all content of the `cvt:if` element is written to the output;
+otherwise it is ommitted.
+May contain an optional `cvt:else` element.

-NOTE: The effects of nested `if` elements have not been tested.
+NOTE: The effects of nested `cvt:if` elements have not been tested.

 ##### Context: